top of page

 4/21/2023 Make the Board of Trustees transparent The Daily Princeton

 To see a profile and links for each trustee, click on their image.
 Information is from public sources and may be incomplete.
 For example, many large donations are made to the university anonymously.
 We welcome corrections and new information.
-Photos from the Princeton University website.
+Most photos from the Princeton University website.

 Recent Past Trustees